worthingtonse/WEST-Protocol/D. Status Services.md

 --|--
 CH |  Challenge (16 byte randome number)
 DU |  Days of uptime.
 How many days the RAIDA has been up since last failure .
-ET | No Error Time.
+NE | No Error Time.
 How many days since the RAIDA has had to change its SN table to correct errors.
 ER | Errors Last time.
 How many errors were found the last time it found errors.
 AU |  Authorizatio number (Secret between RAIDA servers like a password) DN | Denomination of the serial numbers that the RAIDA is to return.